Nina Nikolaevna Uraltseva

 The first three decades of Nina Uraltseva's mathematical career were devoted to the theory of linear and quasilinear PDEs of elliptic and parabolic type.
-Her first round of works in 1960s, mostly in collaboration with Olga Ladyzhenskaya, was related to Hilbert's 19th and 20th problem on the existence and regularity of the minimizers of the energy integrals
+Her first round of works in the 1960s, mostly in collaboration with Olga Ladyzhenskaya, was related to Hilbert's 19th and 20th problem on the existence and regularity of the minimizers of the energy integrals

 where $F(x,u,p)$ is a smooth function of its arguments and $\Omega$ is a bounded domain in $\R^n$, $n\geq 2$.
-In her Candidate of Science thesis, based on work \cite{MR0126742}\footnote{It was quite unusual at that time to base the Candidate of Science thesis on just a single paper and some of the committee members voiced their concerns.
-However, Olga Ladyzhenskaya objected decisively that it depends on the quality of the paper.}, Nina Uraltseva has shown that under the assumption that $F$ is $C^{2,\alpha}$ and satisfies the uniform ellipticity condition
+In her Candidate of Science thesis, based on work \cite{MR0126742},\footnote{In those years, it was quite unusual to base the Candidate of Science thesis on just a single paper and some of the committee members voiced their concerns.
+However, Olga Ladyzhenskaya objected decisively that it depends on the quality of the paper.} Nina Uraltseva has shown that under the assumption that $F$ is $C^{2,\alpha}$ and satisfies the uniform ellipticity condition

-the minimizers $u$ are $C^{2,\alpha}$ locally in $\Omega$ (i.e., on compactly contained subdomains of $\Omega$), provided they are known to be Lipschitz.
-(It has to be mentioned here that the Lipschitz regularity of the minimizers was known from the earlier works of Ladyzhenskaya under natural growth condition of $F$ and its partial derivatives.)
+the minimizers $u$ are $C^{2,\alpha}$ locally in $\Omega$ (i.e., on compact subdomains of $\Omega$), provided they are Lipschitz.
+(It has to be mentioned here that the Lipschitz regularity of the minimizers was known from the earlier works of Ladyzhenskaya under natural growth condition on $F$ and its partial derivatives.)
 Uraltseva has also shown that $C^{2,\alpha}$ regularity extends up to the boundary $\partial\Omega$ under the natural requirement that both $\partial\Omega$ and $u|_{\partial\Omega}$ are $C^{2,\alpha}$.
 This generalized the results of Morrey in dimension $n=2$ to higher dimensions.

-Uraltseva's proof was based on a deep extension of the ideas of De Giorgi and Nash for the solutions of uniformly elliptic equations in divergence form with bounded measurable coefficients, which were applicable only to the integrands of the form $F(\nabla u)$.
+Uraltseva's proof was based on a deep extension of the ideas of De Giorgi for the solutions of uniformly elliptic equations in divergence form with bounded measurable coefficients, which were applicable only to the integrands of the form $F(\nabla u)$.
 In particular, one of the essential steps was to establish that $v=\pm u_{x_i}$, $i=1,\dots,n$, which are assumed to be bounded, satisfy the energy inequalities

 for all $|k|\leq M$, where $A_{k,\rho}$ is intersections of $\{v>k\}$ with the ball $B_\rho(x^0)\Subset \Omega$, $\zeta$ is a cutoff function, and $M$ is a bound for $\max|\nabla u|$.